 We are a national charity with a helpline that takes calls from across the UK.
 We also work locally where we can, and work with local health commissioners in London and Merseyside to ensure that men are informed about the local agencies available to them, and provide a dedicated and focused campaign message.
 We launched our ‘Merseyside CALMzone’ in 2000, and since then suicide in that region has dropped year on year among young men and sits below the average for both the North West and England and Wales.
 London CALMzone was launched November 2011.

 Our Helpline: We offer confidential, anonymous and free support, information and signposting to men anywhere in the UK through our helpline.
-Calls are taken by paid, trained staff who work exclusively on the CALM helpline.
+Calls are taken by trained and skilled helpline workers who will listen empathetically, inform appropriately and signpost accurately with the aim to improve the mental well-being of the caller.
+This service is caller led, confidential and anonymous.
 The helpline is operated by the Community Interest Company SJ Helplines.
-Through them we also offer a texting service in London.
-We currently take between 1,000 to 2000 calls per month.
+Through them we also offer an SMS texting service in London & Merseyside.
+We currently take between between 2000 – 2500 calls per month.

 Our Website: www.thecalmzone.net is a lively website with articles to inspire, support and entertain as well as promote the activities of our supporters.
 We have a team of young men who regularly write articles, interviews and music and film reviews for the website.
 The site also contains articles and a database of agencies via which we signpost visitors directly to other agencies who can help.
 We’re on Twitter (@theCALMzone) and we love Facebook (facebook.com/theCALMzone).

 Our Magazine CALM’s unique men’s lifestyle magazine, CALMzine, is a free publication produced with the support of Topman and available at their stores, student unions and select music and cultural venues across inner London.
 To stock the magazine or for more info, contact editor@theCALMzone.net.